 Effective communication improves the relationship among persons.
 Here the importance of communication is described in two perspectives discussed below.

 From the perspective of the Individual –

-People use their own voice, mobile, laptop, television, pen-paper to communicate their perspective to another person (whether to an individual or a group).
+People use their voice, mobile, laptop, television, pen-paper to communicate their perspective to another person (whether to an individual or a group).
 Communication is also essential for education which will bring public awareness to society.
 People want entertainment in their life to have pleasure and relaxation.
 Nowadays, mass communication is an effective medium for entertainment.
-Regardless of saying that communication is a vital part of human life, people tend to communicate to share information and understand how our environment works.
+Regardless of saying that communication is a vital part of human life, people tend to share information and understand how our environment works.
 Those who do not want to communicate will not build any relationship with society.

 From the perspective of the organization

 Productive communication can enhance the relationship among the parties of the organization.
 Without effective communication, a company will not establish the rules and regulations to achieve the organizational objectives.
 Good communication with the employees makes them productive at work and makes it easier to discuss their workplace problems.
 An ideal communication through media can promote a company and creates reputation and popularity amongst society.
 Offering after-sales services, follow-ups, and listening to their feedback helps to build brand loyalty.
 Investment is the lifeblood of any organization; business managers can collect funds from various external sources through successful communication.
 Effective communication can wipe off misunderstandings among the concerned parties by tactfully conveying the organizational terms and conditions.
 Effective employee communication can help them understand the changes going through the organization and help them align with them, which will eventually cut off any confusion.